 If you go shopping with friends, make sure they’re honest and critical and not a shopaholic like yourself!
 My best friend will say “you don’t need that, you already have something similar” if I’m deliberating on something, whereas some of my other friends might be like “it’s cute!! definitely buy it!!” haha.

-i think about all the money i’m going to spend and all the things i won’t be able to buy since i won’t have any money left. you just have to make compromises and realize that you can’t buy everythingposted about 3 years ago
+i think about all the money i’m going to spend and all the things i won’t be able to buy since i won’t have any money left. you just have to make compromises and realize that you can’t buy everythingposted over 3 years ago

 haha.
-I dont know if this is control but I put it off for later, I think about the those things when I leave the store without buying them till I actually buy them.posted about 3 years ago
+I dont know if this is control but I put it off for later, I think about the those things when I leave the store without buying them till I actually buy them.posted over 3 years ago